Major Works and Qualifying Long Term Agreements

 Decision Overturned By Court of Appeal

-However, in October 2014 this decision was overturned by the Court of Appeal because the Martin v Maryland Estates Ltd 2 EGLR 53 case concerned additional works that had been added to the project with no further consultation.
-A common sense approach had to be applied so if for example, works were carried out under separate contracts they may be separate sets of work.
-However, that decision was made under the law as it was before the amendments were made to the 1985 Act by the Commonhold and Leasehold Reform Act 2002.
-In this case the Chancellor Sir Andrew Morritt found that Martin was no longer of any relevance.
-So the “sets approach” i.e s20 consultation was re-established and should now be applied to individual sets of qualifying works without reference to time periods or service charge years.
+However, in October 2014 the decision in the Maryland case was overturned by the Court of Appeal because it was made under the law as it was before the amendments were made to the 1985 Act by the Commonhold and Leasehold Reform Act 2002.
+A common sense approach had to be applied and so the Chancellor Sir Andrew Morritt found that Martin was now irrelevant.
+So the ‘sets approach’ of the consultation was re-established and determined to be applied to single sets of qualifying works without reference to time periods or service charge years.

-The Court of Appeal in the case of Phillips and others v Francis also gave guidance on what factors are to be taken into consideration in identifying a single set of qualifying works.
+The Court of Appeal also gave guidance on what factors are to be taken into consideration in identifying a single set of qualifying works.
 The following list is not exhaustive but relevant factors are likely to include:

 - Where the items of work are to be carried out;